 National Museum of Rural Life, East Kilbride © Ruth Armstrong Photography

 From bouncing spring lambs to big shiny tractors, farms have huge draws for kids, and luckily Scotland's got some fantastic attractions where you can get a flavour of life in the country.

 The National Museum of Rural Life, just 13 miles from Glasgow, has a Georgian farmhouse where you can experience what life was like on a farm in the mid-20th century.
 There's a whole host of farm favourites to meet, including Tamworth pigs, Ayrshire cows, Blackface sheep and Clydesdale horses.

 In Ayrshire, Dalgarven Mill is home to the Museum of Country Life and Costume.
-Set in a restored Victorian grain mill, it will feel like you've stepped back in time as your browse the fascinating exhibits.
+Set in a restored Victorian grain mill, it will feel like you've stepped back in time as you browse the fascinating exhibits.
 Or experience a real dairy farm at Cream o' Galloway, not far from Castle Douglas.
-Explore the farm, have a go at adventure activities and, of course, try the delicious ice cream!
+Explore the farm and sample its delicious ice cream!

 Check out more farm attractions in Scotland.